Revised Constitution of the

 1. Mandate: The Awards Panel shall evaluate grant applications and make recommendations, through its Chair, to the Committee.
 These recommendations will include a ranking of applicants, the amount of financial support to be awarded, and a justification.
 The Chair, on the advice of the Awards Panel, shall be responsible for providing first drafts of letters outlining recommendations to applicants for submission to the Committee.

 2. Composition: The Awards Panel shall normally comprise five tenured faculty members.
-Four members shall be appointed by the Dean of Arts on the advice of the Committee (normally chosen so as to represent different departments).
+Four members shall be appointed by the Dean of Humanities and Social Sciences on the advice of the Committee (normally chosen so as to represent different departments).
 The fifth member, who shall be Chair, will be a Committee member elected by the Committee.
-Neither the Director nor the Dean of Arts shall be members of the Awards Panel.
+Neither the Director nor the Dean of Humanities and Social Sciences shall be members of the Awards Panel.

 Article IX: Research Appointments